aredridel/design-for-retry/slides.md

 ^ Imagine you're selling widgets with a limited supply.
 Early on, you know that most orders will be fulfillable.
 The app starts optimistically, doesn't lock any resources and the user interface tells users it's submitting requests.
 As stock dwindles, the mode switches: Objects are reserved for a period of time while the order is being built, and requests that have to be queued tell the user to check back later to see if they worked.

 ---

+# Thank you!

+I hope you have lots of ideas queued up.

+Save your ideas and unspool them onto Twitter when you get home.
+Let me know if this changed how you think about designing applications!